 For the 2017 season, Münnich hired Rob Huff to drive Citroen C-Elysee WTCC for his team in the FIA World Touring Car Championship.
 Münnich himself focused on rallycross, participating both in the European and World Rallycross Championship, continuing to run Seat Ibiza Supercar.

-The same situation is in 2018.
-Münnich's team entered the WTCR - FIA World Touring Car Cup wit three cars while Rene himself continues to race in the Euro RX competition.
+The same situation followed in 2018.
+Münnich Motorsport entered the WTCR - FIA World Touring Car Cup with three cars while Rene himself continued to race in the Euro RX competition but also recorded three starts in the World Rallycross Championship.